rackerlabs/support-how-to/content/general/request-an-sla-credit.md

 ### Request an SLA credit

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).
+1. Log in to your product portal [here](https://www.rackspace.com/login).

 2. Create a support ticket and enter **Credit Request** in the **Subject** field.